zb15/NetVizCorpy/README.md

 ## Citation

-**Please cite the repository if you use its contents in your research or job.**
+**A citation to the repository would be appreciated if you use any of its contents in your research or job.**

 Please cite the code and work in this repository as follows: